Falling commodity prices are a huge challenge for the Malaysia economy, Southeast Asia’s third largest.

 For its part, the Malaysia economy diversified a lot over the past few decades.
 The country’s growth during the 1980s and 1990s was driven mostly by exports.
 Malaysia is now a sizable player in the banking and tourism sectors as well though.

 Malaysia’s services sector represented 48.1% of GDP in 2013.
 This number increased by a substantial amount, but is lagging behind Singapore’s 73.4%.
-Its services industry also behind less-developed Thailand, where it makes up 52.4% of GDP.
+Their services industry is also behind less-developed Thailand, where it makes up 52.4% of GDP.

 - Why I’m Bullish on Singapore Real Estate - 15/10/2017